-• Drug and Alcohol Restriction Class 6M (Motorcycle Training Course) Class 6L (Learner) Class 6I (Intermediate) Class 6F (Full) Minimum 9 months Minimum 15 months 36 months pass knowledge test complete an approved motorcycle training course pass road test ➤ graduate to Full Stage ➤ Motorcyde Training Course Stage Learner Stage minimum age 16 must complete an approved motorcycle training course minimum mine months in this stage, excluding licence interruptions cannot have drugs or allorate interruptions cannot have drugs or allorate interruptions no note assengers no towing permitted no nighttime driving (1⁄2 hour before sunset to 1⁄2 hour after sumitse) Intermediate Stage • must pass motor yele road test • must pass motor yele road test • minimum 15 months in this stage, excluding licence interruptions • amont have drugs or alcohol in system • may carry a passenger • towing permitted • may operate of froad vehicles along or across a highway Tine served in the Intermediate Stage in Class 5 will be applied to the Intermediate Stage in Class 6.
+✓ Drug and Alcohol Restriction Class 6M (Motorcycle Training Course) Class 6L (Learner) Class 61 (Intermediate) Class 6F (Full) Minimum 9 months Minimum 15 months 36 months pass knowledge test -> complete an approved motorcycle training course -> pass road test -> graduate to Full Stage -> Motorcycle Training Course Stage Learner Stage • minimum age 16 • must complete an approved motorcycle training course • minimum nine months in this stage, excluding licence interruptions • cannot have drugs or alcohol in system • no passengers • no towing permitted • no nighttime driving (1/2 hour before sunset to 1/2 hour after sunrise) Intermediate Stage must pass motorcycle road test minimum 15 months in this stage, excluding licence interruptions annot have drugs or alcohol in system may carry a passenger towing permitted may operate off-road vehicles along or across a highway "Time served in the Intermediate Stage in Class 5 will be applied to the Intermediate Stage in Class 6.
 Therefore, a driver is only required to complete the Intermediate Stage once.
-Full Stage • cann ot have drugs or alcohol in system for first 36 months your anniversary date is Jan.
-20. If drivers in the Leamer or Intermediate Stage don't keep their licence active, they will not earn credit for the period of time they're not licensed.
-If you wan a vehicle, your Autopac will be renewed and expire at the same time as your driver's licence.
+Full Stage • cannot have drugs or alcohol in system for first 36 months your anniversary date is Jan.
+20. If drivers in the Learner or Intermediate Stage don't keep their licence active, they will not earn credit for the period of time they're not licensed.
+If you own a vehicle, your Autopac will be renewed and expire at the same time as your driver's licence.